TissueImageAnalytics/TILAb-Score/README.md

        -- 2_Tumour
        -- 3_Lymphocyte
 ```
+We have plan to release the train and validation dataset after acceptance of our paper in Nature Scientific Reports journal.
+Please contact Prof. Nasir Rajpoot (n.m.rajpoot@warwick.ac.uk) for dataset related queries.

 ### Training
 The training.py file in `src/` directory will train the model using the dataset in `dataset/` directory.
 You may need to tune the hyperparameters for training on your own dataset to train an optimal model.